July 20, 2007: Just a month after the original iPhone goes on sale, the first third-party app gets compiled and launched

 Hello, World! programs and the Hello World app

 “Hello, World!” programs are simple demos used to show a new programming language or exhibit the possibilities of a new platform.
-The very first “hello, world” (minus the capital letters) program reportedly came from a 1974 internal memo from Bell Laboratories about coding in the lab’s then-new C programming language.
+The very first “hello, world” (minus the capital letters) program reportedly came from a 1974 internal memo from Bell Laboratories about coding using the lab’s then-new C programming language.

 The Hello World app from 2007, which simply flashed words on a screen, gave many users their first peek at the iPhone’s future.